Personnel

 Medical Examination

-Full physical, psychological, and D&A assessment at DG Shipping approved centre.
+Full physical, psychological, and D&A assessment at a DG Shipping approved centre.
 ENG1 medical certificate obtained.

 04